iamnypz/homelab/README.md

 MOBO: AsRock Rack EPC621D8A

-CPU: Intel Xeon Platinum P-8124 OEM 240W (see screenshots below for some performance numbers)
+CPU: Intel Xeon Platinum P-8124 OEM 240W (see the other file for some performance numbers)

 RAM: 1x Samsung 64GB RDIMM